engrhammadkhurshid/MediScan-AI/README.md

 ---

-**Note**: This is a practice project using the Gemini API.
-It is not intended for production medical use.
+**Note**: This application uses the Google Gemini API for AI-powered medical information processing.
+It is designed for educational and informational purposes and is not intended for production medical use without proper validation and compliance with healthcare regulations.